LeoCba07/LeoCba07/README.md

 # Hi — I'm Leo 👋

-**🇦🇷 Argentinian | Based in Tokyo 🇯🇵**
+🇦🇷 Argentinian | 🇯🇵 Based in Tokyo | 💼 Open to work
-**Software Developer**

-Transitioning from 4 years in **hospitality** to **tech**.
+**Junior Software Developer** transitioning from 4 years in hospitality to tech.
-Recently graduated from the [Le Wagon Tokyo Software Development & AI Bootcamp](https://www.lewagon.com/tokyo).
+Recently graduated from the [Le Wagon Tokyo AI Software Development Bootcamp](https://www.lewagon.com/tokyo).

-💡 I learn best by **building**.
-My code isn't perfect yet, but I'm not afraid to ship, break things, and improve.
+💡 I learn best by **building** — my code isn't perfect yet, but I'm not afraid to ship, break things, and improve.
-Actively seeking Software Develpment opportunities in the Greater Tokyo Area

 ---

 ## 🌱 Right now

 - Recently completed the Le Wagon Tokyo AI Software Development Bootcamp
 - Building and polishing portfolio projects with Ruby on Rails and AI integrations
 - Exploring other technologies such as React & TypeScript